MolSSI/QCSchema/README.md

 - Ability to connect to visualizers and GUI's
 - Connect to existing Workflows such as [ASE](https://wiki.fysik.dtu.dk/ase/)
-- Transfer data between QM programs (Orbitals, Densities, ect)
+- Transfer data between QM programs (Orbitals, Densities, etc)
 - Provide a framework for QM API access

 ## Partners